Square Up's credit card processing service causes many businesses to mistake simplicity for competitiveness.

 Square Phone Number

-Square does not offer customer service via phone.
-Even users that have had their accounts frozen and funds held are directed to email support where responses to questions and issues can take as long as week.
+Prospective customers and customers who have had accounts cancelled or frozen may be directed to email support where responses to questions and issues can take as long as week.

 You can give Square customer service a call at the phone number below.